SharkBeard/fantasy-adventure/core/rules.md

 ### Wounds

 Unlike a lot of RPGs, getting hit in *Fantasy Adventure* is really devastating.
 Whenever a character is hit they take a wound.
 Most characters can only take a wound or two before it becomes fatal.
-There are two types of wounds, **Flesh Wounds** and **Greivous Wounds**.
+There are two types of wounds, **Flesh Wounds** and **Grievous Wounds**.

 #### Flesh Wound

 A **Flesh Wound** is a type of wound you can recover from with some rest.
 These represent the cuts, bruises, and broken bones you may get while adventuring.

-#### Greivous Wound
+#### Grievous Wound

-**Greivous Wounds** represent the fatal or near-fatal wounds your character can take.
-If this was your last **Greivous Wound** your character has died.
+**Grievous Wounds** represent the fatal or near-fatal wounds your character can take.
+If this was your last **Grievous Wound** your character has died.
 If it was not your last wound, you will have to roll for a *permanent* injury that persists even after you heal your wounds.
-This could be anything from a permenant limp to losing an eye or an arm.
+This could be anything from a permanent limp to losing an eye or an arm.

 ---